Microsoft/azure-docs.pt-pt/articles/cognitive-services/bing-visual-search/visual-search-sdk-c-sharp.md

 ms.topic: quickstart
 ms.date: 05/15/2019
 ms.author: aahi
-ms.openlocfilehash: 2c98484eca027d20fbbe72ffb333a3e281e6f46b
+ms.openlocfilehash: 3db40f999770823052f07a328d3d8dc8c01ce345
-ms.sourcegitcommit: fa45c2bcd1b32bc8dd54a5dc8bc206d2fe23d5fb
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: pt-PT
-ms.lasthandoff: 07/12/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "67849893"
+ms.locfileid: "74383583"
 ---
-# <a name="quickstart-get-image-insights-using-the-bing-visual-search-sdk-for-c"></a>Início rápido: Obtenha informações de imagem com o SDK de pesquisa Visual do Bing paraC#
+# <a name="quickstart-get-image-insights-using-the-bing-visual-search-sdk-for-c"></a>Quickstart: Get image insights using the Bing Visual Search SDK for C#

-Utilize este guia de introdução para iniciar a obtenção de informações de imagem do serviço de pesquisa Visual do Bing, utilizando o C# SDK.
-Embora a pesquisa Visual do Bing tenha uma API de REST compatível com a maioria das linguagens de programação, o SDK fornece uma forma fácil de integrar o serviço aos seus aplicativos.
-O código-fonte para este exemplo pode ser encontrado no [GitHub](https://github.com/Azure-Samples/cognitive-services-dotnet-sdk-samples/tree/master/BingSearchv7/BingVisualSearch).
+Use this quickstart to begin getting image insights from the Bing Visual Search service, using the C# SDK.
+While Bing Visual Search has a REST API compatible with most programming languages, the SDK provides an easy way to integrate the service into your applications.
+The source code for this sample can be found on [GitHub](https://github.com/Azure-Samples/cognitive-services-dotnet-sdk-samples/tree/master/BingSearchv7/BingVisualSearch).

 ## <a name="prerequisites"></a>Pré-requisitos

 * [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
 * Se estiver a utilizar o Linux/MacOS, esta aplicação pode ser executada com o [Mono](https://www.mono-project.com/).
-* O pacote de pesquisa Visual do NuGet.
+* The NuGet Visual Search package.
     - No Explorador de Soluções do Visual Studio, clique com o botão direito do rato no seu projeto e selecione `Manage NuGet Packages` no menu.
 Instale o pacote `Microsoft.Azure.CognitiveServices.Search.VisualSearch`.
-Instalar os pacotes NuGet também instala o seguinte:
+Installing the NuGet packages also installs the following:
         - Microsoft.Rest.ClientRuntime
         - Microsoft.Rest.ClientRuntime.Azure
         - Newtonsoft.Json